 Now that you have a high-level understanding of all the products, the next step is to determine the best combination to use to build a solution.
 If you want to use Hadoop and don’t need a relational data warehouse the product choices may look like this:

 Most companies will use a combination of HDI and ADLA.
-The main advantage with ADLA over HDI is there is nothing you have to manage (i.e. performance tuning), you only incur costs when running the jobs where HDI clusters are always running and incurring costs regardless if you are processing data or not, and you can scale individual queries independently of each other instead of having queries fight for resources in the same HDIinsight cluster (so predictable vs unpredictable performance).
+The main advantage with ADLA over HDI is there is nothing you have to manage (i.e. performance tuning), there is only one language to learn (U-SQL) with easier development and debugging tools, you only incur costs when running the jobs where HDI clusters are always running and incurring costs regardless if you are processing data or not, and you can scale individual queries independently of each other instead of having queries fight for resources in the same HDIinsight cluster (so predictable vs unpredictable performance).
 In addition, ADLA is always available so there is no startup time to create the cluster like with HDI.
 HDI has an advantage in that it has more products available with it (i.e. Kafka) and you can customize it (i.e. install additional software) where in ADLS you cannot.
 When submitting a U-SQL job under ADLA you specify the resources to use via a Analytics Unit (AU).
 Currently, an AU is the equivalent of 2 CPU cores and 6 GB of RAM and you can go as high as 450 AU’s.
 For HDI you can give more resources to your query by increasing the number of worker nodes in a cluster (limited by the region max core count per subscription but you can contact billing support to increase your limit).

 Most of the time a relational data warehouse as part of your solution, with the biggest reasons being familiarity with relational databases by the existing staff and the need to present an easier to understand presentation layer to the end-user so they can create their own reports (self-service BI).
 A solution that adds a relational database may look like this: